 View all devices that have been identified as “special” or an exception.
 These can, for example, be devices used for testing or are legacy devices.
 These devices are not included in the reporting and metrics but continue to be managed.

 To filter the list of devices by device name, tag, IP address or serial number, select from the Device Info drop-down menu.
 You can search by all filters concurrently.
 Searches allow partial matching--for example, if you enter

-win in the Device Name field, you will retrieve all devices that have that term in the device name.
+win in the Host Name field, you will retrieve all devices that have that term in the hostname.

 Device Info category

-Enter one or more search terms to retrieve results by device name.
+Enter one or more search terms to retrieve results by hostname.
 This is not case sensitive.

 Enter one or more Tags to retrieve results by tag name.
 This field is not case sensitive.